Long Term Disability:

 First Aid/CPR Instructor

 Many of our correctional officers use their valuable skills as a correctional officer to become deputy sheriffs.
-EDSO will sponsor select up to eight employees as Deputy Sheriff I (Academy Trainee).
+EDSO will promote and sponsor some employees as Deputy Sheriff I (Academy Trainee).

 Under general supervision or direction, maintains facility security and ensures inmate welfare in a County Jail; oversees and directs the work of inmates in structured situations and the community during an assigned shift; prepares clear, accurate, and comprehensive reports and other written materials; maintains accurate records, logs, and files; and performs related duties as assigned.